 - ⅛ teaspoon pepper

 - 20 large sea scallops

 - 1 pound fresh baby bok choy, ends trimmed

-- In a medium glass bowl, whisk together 1 tablespoon canola oil, garlic, chili pepper, lemon juice and zest, orange zest, basil, mint, salt and pepper.
+- In a medium glass bowl, whisk together 1 tablespoon canola oil, garlic, chili pepper, lemon juice and zest, honey or agave nectar, orange zest, basil, mint, salt and pepper.
 Add the cleaned scallops to the bowl and let marinate for 15 minutes at room temperature.
 Remove the scallops and pat dry, reserving the marinade.